 Summing up

 It’s also true that there are many excellent Business Class experiences available on flights from Australia.
-For me, two others that stand out are the Taiwanese carriers China Airlines and EVA Air.
-Both fly immaculate Business Class cabins to the east coast: but, with neither a door nor a double bed.
+Two others that stand out are the Taiwanese carriers China Airlines and EVA Air.
+Both fly immaculate Business Class cabins to the East Coast, but they don’t have doors or double beds.

 Whether you place as much importance on the seat – or instead choose an airline based on the food, drinks, service, lounge experience, loyalty or anything else – is your call.
 But if all of these elements were considered, any rankings would be highly subjective.
 And of course, everybody has their own favourite.